mathiasvr/betaflight-deciphered/README.md

 - Default: `OFF`
 - Allowed: `OFF`, `ON`

+Filter out noise from OpenLRS Telemetry RX

 ## `blackbox_p_ratio`
 - Default: `32`
 - Allowed: `0` - `32767`

 Describes how many blackbox P-frames (delta) are written for every I-frame (absolute).
 This can also be defined as the ratio: `I-frame interval` / `P-frame interval`.
-It can be adjusted in BF Configurator with the *Blackbox logging rate* option in hz units.
+It can be adjusted in BF Configurator with the *Blackbox logging rate* option in Hz.

 ## `blackbox_device`
 - Default: `SDCARD`